hvcong/Todo-List/README.md

 # Todo-List
-This is a mini project about ' Todo list' , it use: divide projects by Component, handle with my library like React + Redux
-# Todo-List
 This is a practice project while learn Javascript at F8.
 - Focus: how to  divide projects by Component, learn work flow of React + Redux